How to Move the Taskbar in Windows 11

 4. Alternatively, change the mode to Custom and then at Choose your default Windows mode set to Dark.

 Personalizing Windows 11

 Microsoft’s latest OS resembles the Apple home screen with its center-aligned taskbar.
-Luckily, if you prefer the taskbar on the left, you can simply move it there and place it at the top of the page.
-However, changing the size of your taskbar icons is not as straightforward as Windows 10, and you’ll need to change them in “Registry.”
+Luckily, if you prefer the taskbar on the left of the screen, you can move it there.
+However, changing the size of your taskbar icons is not as straightforward as Windows 10, and you’ll need to change them in the Registry.
 Windows 11 offers many customization options, so hopefully, you’ll have fun trying out different UI looks.

 How are you finding Windows 11 so far?
 What do you like and dislike about it?
 Tell us all about your Windows 11 experience in the comments section below.